We’ve extended Betsy’s legacy on behalf of Epilepsy Canada this month!

 What do we do if a car isn’t quite scrap ready, but cannot be auctioned off?
 We connect with our capable recycle/re-sale agents!
 These companies (local to the donation area) are one of the reasons we can draw the high donations we do.
 Our agents go the extra mile, assessing each car on its own merits.
 If they deem it recycle-ready, they’ll scrap the car.
 However, if they see re-sale value in the car or truck they’ll put it up for bids.
 Their contacts in the industry are vast.
 Moreover, they seek out the buyer that will offer the most money for the car.

 They went to work on our donor’s behalf.
 Betsy went up for bids, and it paid off!

 Epilepsy Canada benefits

-In Betsy’s case a donation of over $700.00 was made.
+Sold!
+Thanks to a happy buyer, a donation of over $700.00 was made.
 Donor’s choose their charities in our program.
 For our Mercedes donor, Epilepsy Canada was the charity of choice!

 Here’s what EC has to say about Epilepsy itself,

 “Epilepsy is a chronic disorder that is defined by unprovoked seizures.
 A person is diagnosed with epilepsy if they have two unprovoked seizures.
 However, these were not caused by some known and reversible medical condition.
 For example, alcohol withdrawal or extremely low blood sugar can bring on a seizure.
 Seizures in epilepsy may be related to a brain injury or a family tendency.
 Notably, the cause is usually unknown.